 1.2.
 ClassPathResource in Spring

-This class represents a resource that needs to be present in the classpath.
+This class represents a resource that are present in the classpath.
 Internally, it either uses a thread context class loader or a given class loader to obtain the resource.

 //Fetching sample.md from classpath